Large deviations for Independent Metropolis Hastings and Metropolis-adjusted Langevin algorithm: Introduction

-An important first step towards understanding the performance of a given MCMC method is an analysis of the convergence to the target $\pi$.
-Classical tools for such an analysis include the spectral gap of the associated dynamics, mixing times, asymptotic variance and functional inequalities (Poincar\'e, log-Sobolev); see, e.g., \cite{bedard2008optimal, rosenthal2003asymptotic, DHN00, franke2010behavior, frigessi1993convergence, hwang2005accelerating}.
-Some important results on properties and performance of Metropolis-Hastings algorithms are given in \cite{mengersen1996rates, roberts1996exponential, roberts1996geometric, gelman1997weak, roberts1997geometric, RR01, CRR05, G-HKM23}; see also the references therein.
+When trying to sample from a target measure $\pi$ using MCMC, using a standard method, such as Metropolis-Hastings, can come with slow convergence and/or great computational cost for a desired accuracy.
+Performance analysis of MCMC methods has therefore become an important topic at the intersection of applied probability and (computational) statistics.
+A first step towards understanding the performance of a given MCMC method is an analysis of the convergence to the target $\pi$; classical tools include the spectral gap of the associated dynamics, mixing times, asymptotic variance and functional inequalities (Poincar\'e, log-Sobolev); see, e.g., \cite{bedard2008optimal, rosenthal2003asymptotic, DHN00, franke2010behavior, frigessi1993convergence}.
+Some important results on properties and performance of Metropolis-Hastings algorithms are given in \cite{mengersen1996rates, roberts1996exponential, roberts1996geometric, GGR97, roberts1997geometric, RR01, CRR05, G-HKM23}; see also the references therein.
 Adding to these classical results, and overall to the toolbox for analysing MCMC methods, in a series of recent papers \cite{ALP+22a, ALP+23a, PSW24}, Andrieu, Lee, Power and Wang and co-authors use weak Poincar\'e inequalities to study convergence of discrete time Markov chains, aiming specifically at analysing various MCMC algorithms.

 An important quantity in the study of MCMC methods, and for comparing their performance, is the convergence rate of time averages.
 At the heart of MCMC is the property that for an ergodic chain $\{ X_i \} _{i \geq 0}$ with invariant distribution $\pi$ and an observable $f \in L ^1 (\pi)$, the $n$-step averages $\frac{1}{n} \sum _{i=0} ^{n-1} f(X_i)$ can be used to approximate $\mathbb{E} _\pi [f(X)]$.
-Such averages can in turn be viewed as integrals of $f$ with respect to the empirical measures of the Markov process.
-The convergence of time averages is therefore intrinsically linked to the convergence of the empirical measures to $\pi$, and the latter can thus be used to understand the performance of the corresponding MCMC methods.
+Such averages can in turn be viewed as integrals of $f$ with respect to the empirical measures $\frac{1}{n} \sum _{i=0} ^{n-1}\delta_{X_i}(\cdot)$ of the Markov chain.
+The convergence of time averages is therefore intrinsically linked to the convergence of the empirical measures to $\pi$, and the latter can thus be used to understand the performance of MCMC methods.